 6. Brukins – A traditional dance originally performed in celebration of the emancipation from slavery on August 1, 1838.

 You can see samples of these dances in the video below…

 The Quadrille in the Caribbean (with videos)

 This article was posted on Wednesday, February 24th, 2016 at 6:57 pm and is filed under Countries & Cultures, Dances, Folk Dances, Folk Music, Folk Songs, Games Around the World, Jamaica, Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Jamaican Folk Dances”